As a student with coeliac disease our content manager Kirsty has been working hard to balance her student budget with her dietary needs.

 1. Bulk Buy your faves like gluten free is going out of fashion:

 “I had some experience of catering for coeliac disease when my brother moved in to my flat shortly after his diagnosis.
-But nothing would prepare me for the devastation of losing my beloved chicken fillets a few months later when I received my own diagnosis (RIP my go-to meal).”
+But nothing would prepare me for the devastation of losing my beloved chicken fillets a few months later when I received my own diagnosis”

-3. Use the LiberEat App to double check if own brand options are suitable:
+3. Double check if own brand options are suitable:

 It is easy to become reliant on the free-from aisle, but this can often be more expensive than own-brand products which might also be suitable.
 But, searching for that teensy dreaded BARLEY on a packet of cereal that really doesn’t need it (you know who I mean) can cause significant snow-blindness.
+Tools such as the LiberEat App can help you find out what ingredients are in a product, and which allergens it has.
 So, as your popping everything in your basket give it a quick once over with the scan function.
-It will show you instantly if it is suitable and save you money.
+It will show you instantly if an own brand option is suitable, and save you money.